rscaglione/Azure-SOC-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics measured in the environment for another 24 hours, but after the security controls were applied:
 <br>Start Time 2023-11-23 T17:15:02</br>
 Stop Time	2023-11-24 T17:15:02